 A detailed breakdown by subsector shows differences in revenue sources.
-The Health subsector is most reliant on program service revenue (66%).
+The Health subsector is most reliant on program service revenue (65%).
 Youth organizations, the most prevalent category within the sector, receive revenues that are more evenly split between contributions (33%), government grants and payments (32%), and program service revenue (28%).
-Advocacy organizations receive nearly half of their revenue (48%) from contributions, 43% from government grants, and very little revenue from other sources.
+Advocacy organizations receive 9% of their revenue from contributions, 80% from government grants, and very little revenue from other sources.

-Arts and culture organizations and environment organizations are also heavily reliant on contributions (42% and 58% of their total revenue, respectively).
-Program services are another important revenue stream for arts and culture organizations (35%).
-Both arts and culture organizations and environment also rely on a larger share of investment income (13% and 15% compared to 1-2% for all other subsectors).
+Arts and culture organizations and environment organizations are also heavily reliant on contributions (45% and 7% of their total revenue, respectively).
+Program services are another important revenue stream for arts and culture organizations (38%).
+Both arts and culture organizations and environment also rely on a larger share of investment income (7% and 15% compared to 1-2% for all other subsectors).
 The exact reasons why these subsectors have a larger proportion of investment income is unclear.
-It may be because they have more significant endowments, or because they have smaller budgets overall (each of these subsectors represents only 2% of total nonprofit spending).
+It may be because they have more significant endowments, or because they have smaller budgets overall (each of these subsectors represents only 2.5% of total nonprofit spending).

-Not surprisingly, the human service category is the most heavily dependent upon government grants, which provide 71% of all revenue for this subsector.
+Not surprisingly, the human service category is the most heavily dependent upon government grants, which provide 83% of all revenue for this subsector.
 This is particularly important to note because when government cuts occur, these organizations are doubly stressed: their own budgets are hit hard at the same time that they are trying to meet increased demand caused by cutbacks to government services.